Types of Communication

 - Oral Communication – It is communication in which information is exchanged through spoken words.
 For oral communication, the presence of two communicating parties is necessary.
 In addition, it can also be done with the help of mechanical devices like mobile, the internet, etc. It provides the benefit of immediate feedback and saves the time of the sender and receiver while communicating.

 - Written Communication – It is a communication in which information is transferred in written words.
 Communicating through letters, memos, manuals, notices, etc. are some common examples.
-In organizational settings, written communication is common means when information needs accuracy and authenticity.
+In organizational settings, written communication is a common means when information needs accuracy and authenticity.

 Non-verbal communication is the exchange of information between or among two people other than oral and written communication.
 It is usually done through body language like body movement, gestures, eye contact, etc.